nicapos/charcookery-nodejs/src/README.md

 ## Content
 * [controllers](./controllers/) - contains files which defines callback functions for client requests.
+* [middlewares](./middlewares/) - includes middleware functions used to intercept and process incoming requests before they reach the route handlers.
+Common use cases include authentication, logging, and error handling.
 * [public](./public/) - contains static assets such as js and image files (if any).
-* [firebase.js](./firebase.js) – configures and manages the interaction with Firebase services, such as Authentication, Firestore, and Realtime Database.
+* [firebase.ts](./firebase.ts) – configures and manages the interaction with Firebase services, such as Authentication, Firestore, and Realtime Database.
 * [index.ts](./index.ts) - The main entry point of the web application.
 * [routes.ts](./routes.ts) - contains files which describes the response of the server for each HTTP method request to a specific path in the server.